madacol/aboutme/resume.md

   [Video](https://www.youtube.com/watch?v=wu8dKf8xgoI) — [source](https://github.com/madacol/helical-milling)

   - Designed, built and developed the electronic system.
-  - Implemented an encoder attached to the X axis and read it with a Microcontroller which moves a Stepper motor attached to the chuck that rotates the piece.\
-  The encoder reads the trayectory in the X axis, and according to a previous configured number **`AnglesToRotate / StepsInX`** it rotates the piece to follow the desired helical angle.
+  - Used optical sensors to build an encoder that reads the trayectory in the X axis, and according to a previous configured number **`AnglesToRotate / StepsInX`** it rotates the piece to follow the desired helical angle\
+  The encoder is read by the Microcontroller which moves a Stepper motor attached to the chuck that rotates the piece.

 - **CNC router** — 2009 - 2012\
-  A CNC router that cut metal sheets as drawn in a CAD file.
+  A CNC router that cut metal sheets up to 3 inches thick as drawn in a CAD file.

   > **Co-Author**

   [Video](https://www.youtube.com/watch?v=joTXaflXwJw)

-  - Researched how to implement the software and electronic systems.
+  Researched and implemented the software and electronic systems.
-  - Implemented various prototype at the software and electronic level.

 ## Education